KhronosGroup/Vulkan-Docs/README.md

 There are several make targets in doc/specs/vulkan :

-* make xhtml - Build one large HTML specification document.
+* make html - Build one large HTML specification document.
 * make pdf - Build one large PDF specification document.
 * make chunked - Build an HTML document broken into one file per chapter.
 * make manhtml - Make HTML API reference (all man pages as one big file).